s3p02/jupyter_gcp_nvidia-docker_digits/gcp_digits_web_gui/README.md

   <img src="figs/update_10_download.png">
 </kbd>

+Stop the VM when not in use.
+You will be charged immediately once you run out of free credits.
+It's highly recommended that one stop's the VM when it's not being utilized, as the charge per hour is ~$1.
+Approx. you can get less than 300 hours with the free credit to play around with a GPU VM on GCP.

-I humbly thank Dr. Dan Connors for all his support and guidance while preparing this tutorial.
+I humbly thank [Dr. Dan Connors](http://ecee.colorado.edu/~dconnors/index.html) for all his support and guidance while preparing this tutorial.

  [Back to Main](https://github.com/s3p02/jupyter_gcp_nvidia-docker_digits)